Spastic Cerebral Palsy Explained

 - Seizures (epilepsy)

 Children with spastic cerebral palsy are unlikely to have all the symptoms listed above, as each subtype has different symptoms.
-The severity of a child’s condition will also affect what symptoms are present.
+The severity of a child’s condition will also influence the cerebral palsy symptoms that are present.

 Spastic Cerebral Palsy Causes

-Spastic cerebral palsy occurs when neuron bundles in the brain or spinal cord are damaged.
+Spastic CP occurs when neuron bundles in the brain or spinal cord are damaged.
 This damage interrupts the signals sent from the brain to the muscles in the body, making muscle movement more difficult.

 The damage to bundles of neurons can be caused by: